ketch-sdk/ketch-samples/ketch-ios/iOS Ketch Pref Center using SwiftUI/README.md

 ## Quick Start

-Before we start, take a look at the fully functional sample iOS app in current repo, where the following steps implement the Ketch Smart Tag into your Storyboard based iOS project.
+Before we start, take a look at the fully functional sample iOS app in current repo, where the following steps implement the Ketch Smart Tag into your SwiftUI based iOS project.

 ### Step 1.
 Copy the integration bridge into the app